About

 We proposed AirGapAgent(CCS'24)

-for privacy and Conseca(HotOS'25) for security
+for privacy and Conseca(HotOS'25)

-protection leveraging the theory of Contextual Integrity, and also
+leveraging the theory of Contextual Integrity.

-Recently, we studied prompt leakage
+Recently, we studied

-and throttling web agents to prevent denial of
+and investigated throttling to prevent denial of

-Multimodal Security
+Multi-modal Security

 We studied vulnerabilities in multi-modal systems including